Every first responder needs to read this! Start improving your health and fitness today.

 Over the past 15 years, FRF programs have helped thousands of first responders lose fat, get stronger, and improve their health… for the long term… no matter what challenges they’re dealing with.
 This has been and will continually be the Mission of Fire Rescue Fitness.

-That is why I created the NEW FRF App and the FRF 40-day Resilient Challenge.
-This is the most complete program I have ever created!
+That is why I created the NEW FRF App and the FRF Better Every Shift Challenge This is the most complete program I have ever created!
 It will challenge you to make healthy and lasting changes and give you the roadmap, tools, and support needed to do so.
-The CHALLENGE Program includes workouts, eating guides, recipes, resources to improve mental health and motivation, along with coaching and support.
+The CHALLENGE includes workouts, eating guides, recipes, and resources to improve mental health and motivation, along with coaching and support.

 It is time to get FRF!
 Let me know how I can help.